tamilselvanarjun/df2file/README.md

 - **Sheet Customization:** Specify sheet names, starting row positions, and other options to customize the placement of each DataFrame within the Excel file.

-- **Excel File Management:** If the specified Excel file does not exist, the utility will create it.
-If it does exist, the utility will append DataFrames to existing sheets or create new sheets as needed.
+- **Excel File Management:** The tool will create the required Excel file if it doesn't already exist.
+The tool will add DataFrames to already-existing sheets or generate new ones as needed if it does.

 ### Installation: